On this page 5

 - The public portal requires contractor-linked submissions and requires state license documentation for electrical, HVAC, plumbing, commercial building, residential building, and mobile home mover applications.
 Seminole's electrical code also requires a current certificate of qualification for persons acting as master electrician or master sign electrician within the city.

-- Fees are set by city council and kept on file in the city office.
-The public code page does not publish the actual fee table.
-For electrical work, required inspection fees must be paid before permit issuance.
+- 05 Pay the required fee.
+Seminole's code states building inspection fees are set by city council and kept on file in the city office; the public code page does not publish the actual fee table.

 - (432) 758-3705 (phone)